algorithmiaio/sample-apps/PUBLISH.md

 grunt publish:colorize-photos
 ```

-To list the available Grunt tasks:
+To list the available Grunt tasks (i.e. demos that can be published):

 ```
 grunt --help